cloud66/help-old/_posts/tutorials/2043-02-12-disk-space.md

 /dev/xvdb        30G   45M   28G   1% /mnt
 </pre>

 The first filesystem is the main one - it is mounted at <code>/</code>.
 As you can see, this filesystem is currently at 45% usage.
-You may want to address this issue if this percentage is higher.<br/><br/>
+You may want to address this issue if this percentage is higher.

+If your server is on AWS and has a 7.8 GB primary filesystem, you are likely running on an old server (created with the default AWS settings).
+Any new AWS servers are created with a minimum of a 20 GB disk.
+To upgrade, see the <i>Do you need more disk space?</i> point below.<br/><br/>

 <b><li>Which files are taking most disk space?</li></b>